 Affirmative Defenses in Boxing Piracy Cases (alleged cable and satellite TV illegal broadcasting).
+They have very aggressive attorneys on their side, don't go it alone.
+These cases can lead to federal court lawsuits.

 What is a motion to strike affirmative defenses?